 Mo completed his training through Charles Sturt University in Albury NSW.
 In his final year, he undertook international placements in Singapore and London where he was mentored by experienced podiatrists, sports physicians, and orthopaedic surgeons.

 Mo joined the practice after being recruited by Ray Harding, one of the most respected podiatrists in the country and the past president of the Australian Podiatric Association (NSW).
-Mo holds special interests in sports podiatry, foot and ankle orthosis, and paediatrics.
+Mo holds particular interests in sports podiatry, foot and ankle orthosis, and paediatrics.

 Mo enjoys working inter-professionally with his colleagues in the Narrabeen Sports Medicine Centre to ensure the utmost care is provided to patients at all times.
 While working, Mo is embarking on research through Newcastle University focusing on children with hyper-mobility syndrome.
 He will be collaborating with national and international specialists on the topic.
 Mo also works closely with the Australian Rugby Sevens players screening and prescribing custom made sports and recreational orthotics.
 Mo has been on the frontline of prescribing foot and ankle orthotics such as the Riche Brace in aiding some patients who would have had to have surgical intervention.
 Mo lectures to medical and podiatry students about sports podiatry.
-His latest talk, "The Foot and Ankle", was given at the Sports and Exercise Medicine Students’ Association (SEMSA).
+A recent talk, "The Foot and Ankle", was given at the Sports and Exercise Medicine Students’ Association (SEMSA).

 Mo speaks fluent Arabic and is a keen traveller, having visited over 15 countries.
 He enjoys playing soccer and is a big fan of Sydney FC.
 Mo plays football with the Wakehurst Tigers and enjoys running recreationally.

-Mo's next talk will be the Assessment & Management of Paeds to Adolescents at the 2018 Ehlers-Danlos Society Learning Conference Australia on Dec 8, 2018.
+Mo recently spoke on Assessment & Management of Paeds to Adolescents at the 2018 Ehlers-Danlos Society Learning Conference Australia on Dec 8, 2018.